 Lancaster Boulevard is an example of the transformation of an uninviting auto-based arterial into a lively pedestrian-friendly public realm.
-Wisely leveraging infrastructure investments, the City of Lancaster invested \$11.5 million dollars in streetscape improvements, which in turn attracted \$130 million in private investment and generated \$273 million in economic output within four years.\ The new development that the corridor retrofit encouraged 48 new businesses to the street, adding 802 permanent jobs.
-Meanwhile, the traffic calming that the transformed street resulted in a 1/3 decline in collisions and a 2/3 reduction in collision-related injury as well.
+Wisely leveraging infrastructure investments, the City of Lancaster invested \$11.5 million dollars in streetscape improvements, which in turn attracted \$130 million in private investment and generated \$273 million in economic output within four years.\ The new development that the corridor retrofit added 48 new businesses to the street and 802 permanent jobs.
+Meanwhile, the traffic calming that the transformed street includes a 33% decline in collisions and a 66% reduction in collision-related injury.

-\ Source: California Redevelopment Association Image credit: City of Lancaster, for more info: https://tinyurl.com/uwxnfwa
+\ Source: California Redevelopment Association

+Image credit: City of Lancaster, for more info: https://tinyurl.com/uwxnfwa